Abucheri/mb-app/README.md

 object_list leads to confusion sometimes, so we are going to change the context_object_name in posts/views.py. also update our template.
-Let's set up our urls starting with the project level urls then our app urls.
+Let's set up our urls starting with the project level urls then our app urls. now let's do the app testing using the model. now we neeed to test our view, we will add one more test for the view to test if it exists.
+We’ll add one more import at the top for reverse and a brand new class HomePageViewTest for our test